 Cinema Therapy is a powerful tool to help couples enter into intimate conversations.
 But don’t skip your couples therapy session to binge on Netflix.
 You’ll get more out of Cinema Therapy with the careful guidance of a good, science-based couples therapist.

 Dr. Birgit Wolz cautions us that “there’s no one definition of cinema therapy.”

 Sometimes you watch a movie just for the emotional release, which can include watching a movie just to have a good cry.

-Cathartic Cinema Therapy is rather heavy on the cinema, and somewhat light on the insight.
+Cathartic Cinema Therapy is rather heavy on the Kleenex, and somewhat light on the insight.

 It’s more about the experience and less about the therapy.

 Cathartic Cinema is often used early to “clear the emotional decks” with presenting problems such as depression or anxiety.

 Cathartic Cinema Therapy comes pretty naturally, and most of us don’t need a therapist to have a good cry…or a good laugh for that matter…but a therapist is always good to have in a catharsis…

 On the other hand, a skilled couples therapist would be more inclined to prescribe certain movies as homework to help spouses learn more about themselves while acquiring insight into how they respond to their partner under different situations.
 We usually get this work done more quickly when couples do an online couples therapy intensive.

 Once your couples therapist has completed your assessment, they might assign certain films at specific points in the couples therapy, or either of you might want to discuss a mental health movie that impacted you.